 Children or adults for safety reasons are not permitted to drive in or walk through the car park to gain access to the school site.
 Pupils and visitors are requested always to use the pedestrian gates.
 The school car park is only for the use of school personnel.

 Please let us know as we want to help.
 Always talk to your child’s teacher first, many problems and concerns disappear at that first conversation however if you are still unhappy please book an appointment with a member of our senior staff.
 If the problem persists and there are serious concerns then please request an appointment with the head teacher.
 It is only when these steps have been followed that a concern may be passed onto Chair of Governors of the school.
 Chair of Governors may be contacted via the school office where a request should be made for a copy of the school’s complaints procedures.

 A copy of our admission protocols and application forms are available on request to the office.
-Visits to the school are always welcome and Year 6 are always available on a Friday afternoon to conduct tours.
+Visits to the school are always welcome.
 Please ring up a make an appointment.
 We are very proud of our school and we love to share our delight in its achievements.